tanweerahmad9/gdemo/README.md

- new things is added for now on tt after merge here is the new feature we have to add so thats could be more perfect for the develpoemnt of the app
+ new things is added for now on tt after merge here is the new feature work is done so chill we are going to work on different things

+ we have to add
+ so thats could be more perfect for the develpoemnt of the app